Office: HAC 416

 Fall 2023 Office Hours: TBD or by appointment on Prof. Piro's Google Calendar

 A.B. in Chemistry and Mathematics, Vassar College.
 PIs: Prof. Miriam Rossi and Prof. Joseph Tanski

 PhD. in Biological Chemistry, Massachusetts Institute of Technology.
 PIs: Prof. Catherine L. Drennan and Prof. Collin M. Stultz.

 Work in my lab uses a variety of biochemical techniques to understand protein function and X-ray crystallography to analyze protein structure.
-In general, I am interested in how cells sense and respond to their environment.
+In general, I am interested in the utilization of non-canonical or unnatural amino acids to study protein structure and function, and more broadly how cells sense and respond to their environment.

 NIH Ruth L. Kirschstein NRSA Postdoctoral Fellowship (F32) (declined)